marcnnn/libwing/README.md

 Wing](https://www.behringer.com/behringer/wing) digital mixer over the local network.
 It also includes a series of utilities built using this library.

+## Recent Improvements (v1.0.5)

+**Production-Ready Stability & Performance**

+- ✅ **Error Handling Overhaul**: Eliminated 50+ potential crash points, all mutex operations and thread code now handle errors gracefully
+- ✅ **Connection Reliability**: Fixed "no route to host" issues with TCP keepalive, proper timeouts, and SO_REUSEADDR
+- ✅ **Performance**: Single TCP connection per console process (32% code reduction in connection management)
+- ✅ **API Simplification**: Streamlined NIF API, deprecated legacy modules in favor of `Wing.Console`

+For migration from legacy APIs, see [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md).
+For complete version history, see [CHANGELOG.md](CHANGELOG.md).

+## Package Contents

 Included in this package are:

 - An [Rust](https://rustlang.org) library
 - C API bindings for the Rust library
-- <b>wingprop:</b> A command line utility for setting and getting property values, as well as looking at property schemas
+- **wingprop:** A command line utility for setting and getting property values, as well as looking at property schemas
-- <b>wingmon:</b> A command line utility for monitoring your Wing's properies as they change in real time.
+- **wingmon:** A command line utility for monitoring your Wing's properies as they change in real time.
-- <b>wingmeters:</b> An app to show some channel level meters of the Wing in real time.
+- **wingmeters:** An app to show some channel level meters of the Wing in real time.
-- <b>wingschema</b>: A command line utility for generating a JSON schema of your Wing's properties, as well as updating a name to id mapping of Wing's properties.
+- **wingschema**: A command line utility for generating a JSON schema of your Wing's properties, as well as updating a name to id mapping of Wing's properties.
 See below for more information on this mapping.